hemantku101/Java_Workspace/OOPS Concepts/src/basics/Answer.md

 several modules, and these are represented as classes.
 Each class can perform some tasks for which several methods are written in a class.
 This approach is called Object oriented approach.
+-**Explain about OOPS Concept?**
+ -The process of constructing applications using the Class-Object concept is known as Object Oriented Programming.
+ -In Object Oriented programming we control NonPrimitive data types or referential data types.

 -features Object oriented programming System -i)Class/Object
 -ii)Encapsulation